Company formation in Germany 2025

 What is a PEO?

-A PEO, or professional employer organization, provides co-employment or employer of record services to businesses aiming to expand into international markets.
-PEOs with global coverage, specifically those covering Europe, are known as global PEOs or Europe PEOs.
+A PEO or professional employer organization offers co-employment or employer of record services to companies seeking to expand globally.
+PEOs with global coverage, particularly those covering Europe, are also referred to as global PEOs or Europe PEOs.

-As a co-employer or employer of record, the PEO assumes responsibilities such as:
+As Co-employer or employer of record, the PEO accepts some responsibilities such as:

 What types of companies exist in Germany?